alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 * containers (like instances of a class)
 * building images
 * creating and adding volumes
-* specifying dependencies with a Dockerfile
+* installing extra libraries with a Dockerfile
 * creating a Network

 These concepts are useful to know when you start to use [govuk-docker], which you should use from this point on with GOV.UK.